Careers360 Logo

 • Secondary structure of proteins- the folding and arrangement of polypeptide chains give the shape or conformation of the protein.

-• Secondary structure can be of α- Helix structure type or β- pleated sheet structure.
+• The secondary structure can be of α-helix structure type or β-pleated sheet structure.

-• Tertiary structure- the tertiary structure of the protein arise due to the folding, bending, and coiling which results in three- dimensional structures.
+• Tertiary structure- the tertiary structure of the protein arises due to the folding, bending, and coiling, which results in three-dimensional structures.

-• Quaternary structure- many of the proteins exist as the grouping of two or more polypeptide chains.
+• Quaternary structure- many of the proteins exist as a grouping of two or more polypeptide chains.
 These polypeptide chains are called the sub-units.

 4. Denaturation of Proteins